EuroCRIS/CASRAI-Dictionairies/Objects/Supervised Student Publication.md

 # Supervised Student Publication
 ## Short definition
 Articles on research findings published jointly with or supervised by the thesis advisor.
-The findings relate to research undertaken by the student or the supervisorâ€™s program of research.
+The findings relate to research undertaken by the student or the supervisor's program of research.
 ## Fields
 [Title](../Object-Fields/Supervised%20Student%20Publication/Title.md),
 [Student Full Name](../Object-Fields/Supervised%20Student%20Publication/Student%20Full%20Name.md),